gavinlyonsrepo/RpiMotorLib/Documentation/Servo_pigpio.md

  with y_one set to 3 and Y_two to 11.
 Next call method
  to sweep the servo connected to GPIO pins 7 for step delay of 0.5 second from pulse width
- 1000 to maxduty position 2000 and center position 1500
- with verbose output set to True and initdelay set to 0.01mS , 100 times
+ 1000uS to pulse width position 2000uS and center position 1500uS with verbose output set to True and initdelay set to 0.01mS , 100 times

 ```sh